Eastern Loggerhead Shrike Program

 Hazel began working at Wildlife Preservation Canada in 2013 as our shrike field biologist in the Carden area.
 In 2014, she took on the role of Lead Biologist, coordinating the Eastern Loggerhead Shrike Recovery Program in Ontario.

 Hazel holds an Honours Bachelor of Science in Wildlife Biology from the University of Guelph and a Master’s degree in Environmental and Life Sciences from Trent University, where she looked at the importance of different habitat types as foraging areas for threatened chimney swifts.

-- Ontario Ministry of Natural Resources and Forestry – Species at Risk Stewardship Fund
+- Ontario Ministry of Environment, Conservation and Parks – Species at Risk Stewardship Program

 - The Patrick Hodgson Family Foundation